ahamlinman/peribot/README.md

 notification support, there's no need to run a web server and manage callback URLs.

-## Development and Usage Status

-Peribot is actively maintained as of 2017-11-19.
-However, to my knowledge, it is not tested or deployed outside of two bots that I personally operate.

-The overall public interface should remain somewhat stable at this point.
-That said, architectural and interface changes may still be made when they improve the state of things.
-In the event that breaking changes are required, I use a form of semantic versioning to help reduce their impact.
-As the `MAJOR` version of Peribot is currently 0, I typically increment the `MINOR` version on breaking changes and the `PATCH` version on new features.
-When maintaining a bot, a version specifier such as `~> 0.10.0` in your Gemfile is recommended.

 ## Documentation

 Framework classes are [pretty